 Objective 3 - Same Work Different Employer (pre-injury employer unable to accommodate in any capacity; alternatives in the same or related industrial sector are considered).
-Little intervention may be required, but additional job search benefits or employment readiness program may be provided, as necessary.
+Little intervention may be required, but additional earnings loss benefits during a notice period or employment readiness program may be provided, as necessary.